oke11o/sabcore-website/content/careers/backend-developer.md

 featured_image: images/banners/banner-backend.webp
 ---

-- **Description:** You will develop and maintain the server-side of our platform.
+You will develop and maintain the server-side of our platform.
 We are looking for experienced developers who are enthusiastic about creating reliable and scalable systems.

+**Requirements:**

-- **Requirements:** Deep knowledge in programming with Python/Java/Node.js, experience with databases and cloud platforms, commitment to writing clean and efficient code.
+Deep knowledge in programming with Go/Node.js, experience with databases and cloud platforms, commitment to writing clean and efficient code.